chrisnager/house-party/README.md

 Dev app credentials can be obtained from: https://developers.facebook.com/apps/419480054847402/summary

 To provide these running locally set them in the .env file.

 To provide them to heroku see https://devcenter.heroku.com/articles/config-vars.

 The committted .env file contains the credentials for the -DEV app.
 Heroku is set to use production credentials.

 Run app locally via foreman:
 `$ foreman start`

 Push to Heroku to deploy:
 `$ git push heroku master`

 To push a branch other than master you can:
 `$ git push heroku yourbranch:master`

 ## Git Notes

-First, create and swtich to a new branch for your feature:
+First, create and switch to a new branch for your feature:
 `$ git checkout -b feature_branch`

 To merge feature and ship: